2022 National American Legion Auxiliary Public Spirit Award Winner

 Veterans or their family members should reach out to the DTOM Veterans Ranch by calling 605-725-3866 and talk to Chris to set up a zoom call, an in-person meeting, or a phone call to begin the in-take process.
 The in-take process includes a balance screen, health, and safety screen, and an individual goal assessment.
 Once this has been completed the DTOM staff will develop a customized healing and follow-up plan for the veteran or their family member.

 The program is designed to be a lifelong program and commitment to the veteran's overall health and well-being.
-The first phase of the program is 12 weeks long and continues after the 12-week assessment period.
 This is all based on the individual's progress within the program and depends on the activities the veteran selects for themselves within the program.

 Photos and Videos: We do not allow anyone to take video or photos of the horse sessions.
 You can have your picture taken with the horse right before or after the session but because these sessions are protected by HIPAA and PHI, and we are not in the business of selling our veterans stories or using them for marketing, we cannot allow video or photos.
 We protect the privacy of the healing journey and the privacy of all of our veterans and their families.